datasektionen/bawang-content/studier/faq/body_en.md

 ## Credit requirements

 ### There are two or more obligatory moments I have to attend at the same time, what do I do?
-Mail you programe responsible while informing the course responsibles for both of the courses and the Study Comittee.
+Mail your programme responsible while informing the course responsibles for both of the courses and the Study Committee.

 ### What happens if I fail a course?
 Failing a course could mean that you won't be eligible to take any course that has that course as a requirement.
 You can always talk to the Study Counseller and request to re-take the course.